owntheweb/cosmic-cruise/README.md

 Take a Google Cardboard tour of the solar system!
 This project is just getting started, so prepare for several updates before it's usable.
 The end project will run as a PhoneGap app.

+## Something look off?
+Ideas?
+Issue?
+For best results, be sure to [post a ticket](https://github.com/owntheweb/VR-Solar-System-Tour/issues) to offer your thoughts and feedback.

+Are you a developer?
+Your pull requests are highly welcome here. :D

+## Status
+Everything has been considered to be stable enough for a first app release.
+The app will be available very soon.

+Next major upgrade: Narration and accompanying screen visuals (will post recordings prior to app update for fact checking purposes).

 ## Planet Textures
 This project makes use of textures, normal maps and bump maps from [planetpixelemporium](http://planetpixelemporium.com/planets.html) (Venus, Moon, Mars, Saturn, Uranus, Neptune).